 The DASH diet is seen to lower blood pressure and bad cholesterol when compared to the typical American diet.

-The DASH diet is seen to lower the blood pressure more so than the average daily diet that has much more than the recommendations.
+The DASH diet is seen to lower blood pressure more so than the average daily diet, which has much more than the recommendations.

 People seem to lose weight and lower blood pressure together with this diet.

 All content published on PTPioneer is checked and reviewed extensively by our staff of experienced personal trainers, nutrition coaches, and other Fitness Experts.
 This is to make sure that the content you are reading is fact-checked for accuracy, contains up-to-date information, and is relevant.
 We only add trustworthy citations that you can find at the bottom of each article.
 You can read more about our editorial integrity here.